-Individuals must have one of the following by 7/1/19 or within six months of hire if hired after 1/1/19: • Hold a Certified Employment Support Professional (CESP) credential from the Association of People Supporting Employment First (APSE); or
+Individuals must have one of the following within 9 months of hire if hired after 1/1/19:

-• Have been awarded a Basic Employment Services Certificate of Achievement or a Professional Certificate of Achievement in Employment Services from an Association of Community Rehabilitation Educators (ACRE) organizational member that has ACRE-approved training.
+- Hold a Certified Employment Support Professional (CESP) credential from the Association of People Supporting Employment First (APSE); or - Have been awarded a Basic Employment Services Certificate of Achievement or a Professional Certificate of Achievement in Employment Services from an Association of Community Rehabilitation Educators (ACRE) organizational member that has ACRE-approved training.

-Effective 7/1/19, newly hired individuals who do not have the required certification when hired must work under the supervision of someone who is certified.
-This can occur no longer than six months from the date of hire to allow the new individual time to obtain the certification.
+Newly hired individuals who do not have the required certification when hired must work under the supervision of someone who is certified.
+This can occur no longer than nine months from the date of hire to allow the new individual time to obtain the certification.